dbaggett16/getcleandataproject/Codebook.md

 output: markdown document
 ---

-# Codebook for Getting and Cleaning Data Peer Review Project
+# Codebook for tidydata file

 ## Variable Names
+All variable names were changed to lowercase and underscores were removed.
+Numeric identifyers were replaced with descriptive names for activities.
+Subject identifiers were left as integers, because no additional information was available.

 ### subject (integer)
   Person performing each activity is identified by an integer.
 There is a total of 30 subjects identified in the the training and test data sets.